dividuum/info-beamer/doc/manual.md

 ### gl.clear(r, g, b, a)

 Clears the virtual screen using the given color.
+It also deactivates the active shader.

 ### gl.pushMatrix()